-My intention is to celebrate the handmade and at the same time ‘change the gaze’ of the viewer.
-I strive to reach a simple, honest statement and to have the confidence to say more with less.
-The result is that the art creates a poetic spatial experience comprising both delicacy and strong definition.
+Her intention is to celebrate the handmade and (at the same time) slow the gaze of the viewer.
+The result is that the art creates a poetic spatial experience comprising both delicacy and definition.